Continual-and-Incremental-Learning/ViT_LoRA_based_MoE/Readme.md

 ## Results

-The Training has been done unless the Loss has converged:
+FOr both the tasks: Task1 and Task2, the Training has been done unless the Loss has converged, followed which it has been stopped and interrupted.

 ![ViT_LoRA_based_MoE](TrainingLossCurves_Task1_Task2.png)